olivhe/cards/README.md

 The program includes a number simple tests.
 These only cover a part of the card handling and hand ordering functions' outputs, and are likely to prove useful only in case of further development.

 The tests are found under the ```simple_tests``` function in the cards.py file.
-These can be run e.g. as follows using a python console run from the program folder:
+These can be run e.g. as follows using a python console run in the program folder:
 ```python
 from cards import simple_tests
 simple_tests()